 In the meantime, I’m stepping away from Mud Songs and pretty much everything else I do online.
 I will be keeping a low profile.
 Locally, it means I won’t be involved in any beekeeping groups, workshops, conferences, beeyard visits — nothing.
 I wish everyone the best, but I need to take a break.
 I hope you understand.

 Before my concussion, I had been approached to produce a series of instructional videos for new beekeepers.
 I had hoped as well to set up some hives on crown land and put on some pay-what-you-can beekeeping workshops.
 I had also planned to begin work on a beekeeping book geared towards hobbyist beekeepers in cold climates like Newfoundland.
 I had plans for many things, but my concussion injury has put everything on hold.
-While I’m fairly confident that I will make a full recovery, once it’s finally over, I expect I’ll be due for a vacation — a big one.
+While I’m fairly confident that I will make a full recovery, once it’s finally over, I expect I’ll be due for a big vacation.
 I’m not sure when or if I’ll return to blogging, but if I do, anyone who subscribes to Mud Songs will be the first to know.

 It’s been a pleasure to share my beekeeping experiences with all of you.